 When you are leaving home for a long time always set your security alarm system on if you have one, and if you don’t have a home security system, it might be worth considering.

 A home alarm system is essential to home security you must install in the home.
-This just not secures your house and also give you peace of mind as you know your home is safe.
+This just does not secures your house and also gives you peace of mind as you know your home is safe.

 It could help you save on your home insurance premiums too.

-Before going for a long holiday, arrange someone who can look up for home, pick up your mail and park in your driveway.
+Before going for a long holiday, arrange for someone who can look up for home, pick up your mail, and park in your driveway.

 Read More: 25 Types Of Doors For Your Perfect House

-5. Always Choose More Secure Place for Hide Key:
+5. Always Choose a More Secure Place for hiding Key

 It is always better to cure more for extra little security.

-Many house owners keep their lock very tough but they do not care about the strength and condition of doors, windows or hardware, they may weak and flimsy.
+Many house owners keep their locks very tough but they do not care about the strength and condition of doors, windows, or hardware, they may weak and flimsy.

 Always check and replace any weak exterior doors that are thin, hollow-core, or broken.
 We can also add some additional support with a door barricade or security bar.